dimitriye98/cmpe180b/queries.md

    - Find all previous orders made by a customer
    - If the index was already created in `Readme.md`, skip the first command and use the `SELECT` command only
    - In this example, the order history for customer with ID 1026 is found.
+   - Through indexing, the number of rows queried is reduced from 182,422 to 2 rows
 ```SQL
 -- SKIP THIS IF ALREADY CREATED
 -- Creating index on customer_id in SalesTransactionDetails for fast lookup